Kinto/kinto.js/docs/tutorial.md

 > #### Notes
 >
-> - For convenience, we're using a mozilla-hosted version of Kinto at `https://kinto.dev.mozaws.net/v0`; **data pushed to this instance are resetted everyday**;
+> - For convenience, we're using a mozilla-hosted version of Kinto at `https://kinto.dev.mozaws.net/v0`; **data pushed to this instance are reset everyday**;
 > - You'll need to serve this page over HTTP, for Cliquetis to work.
 To do so, you can use node's [http-server](https://github.com/indexzero/http-server), Python's [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) or whatever Web server you like.

 For example, if you're using http-server: